zemw/page/misc/_posts/2021-08-08-causality.md

 the research would involve a large number of participants.
 Some of them are randomly selected to be vaccined; others receive placebo treatment.
-So there is no different on average between the treatment and the control groups except the treatment -- vaccination.
+So there is no different on average between the treatment and the control groups except the treatment itself -- vaccination.
 In such setting, the different outcome between the two groups must be attributed to the causal effect of the vaccination.